sammancoaching/daily-status/DailyStatus.process.md

     2. Team 2
     3. Team 3
     4. Learning Hour
-2. Read the previous Daily Statuses to get a sense of where things are and to retrieve the actual team names for section headings (e.g., "Team 1: Specific Team Name").
+2. Read the previous Daily Statuses to get a sense of where things are and to retrieve the actual team names for creating the files with the daily_status_template.py script.
     2.a.
-If there are none, skip this step and ask for the team's name.
+If there are none, skip this step and ask for the team names.
     2.b.
-At the beginning of the `yyyy-mm-dd.md` file, add a main title header including the day number, weekday, and full date (e.g., `# Daily Status - Day [X] - [Weekday] - yyyy-mm-dd`).
+Use the daily_status_template.py script to create the files.
 3. For each team/section, ask the following questions, one at a time:
     1. What did you do?
     2. What surprised you?